Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 Step 5: Understanding The Results

-The results screen displays customized figures on the 4 income driven repayment plans.
+Our income drive repayment calculator displays customized figures on the 4 income driven repayment plans.
 The figures are customized from the information on your FitBUX profile and the assumptions you entered into the calculator on step 4.

 The third column, Total Paid, is all your monthly payments added up over the entire repayment period.
 This is where the government’s calculator stops and this is why so many people make the mistake of going on income driven repayment plans to begin with.